-The electric susceptibility is generally defined as the constant of proportionality (what can possibly be a matrix); these are related to an Electric Field E to the induced dielectric polarization density P. Electric susceptibility, which is also known as dielectric susceptibility, is considered to be a dimensionless proportionality constant which is responsible for indicating the degree of polarization of a dielectric material, this phenomenon happens in response to an applied electric field.
-Electric susceptibility is directly proportional to the polarization of a material.
+The electric susceptibility is generally defined as the constant of proportionality (what can possibly be a matrix); these are related to an Electric Field E to the induced dielectric polarisation density P. Electric susceptibility, which is also known as dielectric susceptibility, is considered to be a dimensionless proportionality constant which is responsible for indicating the degree of polarisation of a dielectric material, this phenomenon happens in response to an applied electric field.
+Electric susceptibility is directly proportional to the polarisation of a material.

 In the centimeter-gram-second system (cgs), the electric susceptibility, xₑ, is defined by a ratio that is xₑ = P/E. In the meter-kilogram-second system, electric susceptibility is defined slightly differently because the constant permittivity of a vacuum, ε₀, gets included here.
 The expression comes out something like this

 xₑ = P/(ε₀E).

 In both systems, electric susceptibility always remains a positively dimensionless number.
 Due to the slight difference in the definition of cgs and mks, electric susceptibility values of particular materials under the mks system get 4π times more than the cgs system.

 The formula of electric susceptibility is derived as follow:

 P = It is considered as the polarisation density.

 ε₀ = It is considered as the electric permittivity of free space.